JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 ## Behavioral & Structural Notes from a STEM-Investor Perspective

 - Treat investing like **experimental design** — define your hypothesis (goal), controls (cost, risk), and test conditions (rebalancing, triggers).
-- **Research and quantitation** — review performance of the funds, their strategy, and analyze their returns over different time frames to re-evaluate stratgies (if not going for strategy #2)
+- **Research and quantitation** — review performance of the funds, their strategy, and analyze their returns over different time frames to re-evaluate strategies (if not going for strategy #2)
-- You can use tools like my Monte Carlo simulator to map out different scenarios: [Retirement Simulation](https://jamestsay-12.github.io/blog-site/finance/2025/06/25/retirement-simulation.html)
+- You can use tools like my Monte Carlo Retirement simulator to map out different scenarios: [Retirement Simulation](https://jamestsay-12.github.io/blog-site/finance/2025/06/25/retirement-simulation.html)
 - I want to note that doing your own analysis is basically free, and you can have fun doing "vibe-coding" or running available quantitative tools to analyze your own portfolio.
 One drawback of utilizing financial advisors is that they have a vested interest in you not retiring early so they can keep charging fees.
 Doing your own analysis will empower you to make your own decisions without costing any money.
 - **Fee drag compounds** — even 0.3 % annual cost difference matters over decades.
 - **Pre-commitment** prevents panic — decide your response to a 20 % drop *before* it happens.